 6.10 Unchecked Array Copying [XYW]

-Fortran provides array assignment, so this vulnerability applies.
+The vulnerability as specified in TR 24772-1 clause 6.10 is applicable to Fortran since Fortran provides array assignment.

 An array assignment with shape disagreement is prohibited, but the standard does not require the processor to check for this.